What are the allegations in Virginia Giuffre’s lawsuit against Prince Andrew?

 “It didn’t happen.
 I can absolutely categorically tell you it never happened.
 I have no recollection of ever meeting this lady, none whatsoever,” he said.

-However, the dismissal attempt faced a setback when US District Judge Lewis A Kaplan rejected the motion by Prince Andrew’s lawyers to have the lawsuit dismissed on jurisdictional grounds.
+However, the dismissal attempt faced a setback when Judge Kaplan rejected the motion by Prince Andrew’s lawyers.

 The 2009 settlement agreement between Ms Giuffre and Epstein was made public on 3 January, revealing Ms Giuffre was paid $500,000 (£370,000) to settle all claims against Epstein and his associates.